Mzed19/scraper-image-python/README.md

 This project aims to scrape images with versatility.
 Download and help improve this tool.

+#Build

+- docker-compose up -d --build

+#How Use

+- Endpoints: extract-text/easyocr or extract-text/pytesseract.
+- Put a file image in a field called ¨image¨ and make a request.

 You can see more about this link: https://medium.com/@mdumont567/tool-for-scraping-text-from-images-with-versatility-f370dfff44bf

-Send a image to: extract-text/easyocr or extract-text/pytesseract.
-Put a file image in a field called ¨image¨ on your request.